SimonTommerup/02456-deep-learning-rl/README.md

 Your video will be saved to `src` as `env_name` + `model_folder` along with a specificiation of the settings used to make the video.
 If you use the same game, model and settings twice be advised that the old video will be replaced by the new unless you customize the variable `video_path` in the bottom of the script.

-## Acknowledgements
-It should be mentioned that train.py is based on a notebook created by Nicklas Hansen - TA in the Deep Learning Course at DTU, 02456.